Ambroglio/Document_Helper/README.md

 Once created, type `clasp push`

-Now you can type `class deploy` in order to make the deployment.
+Now you can type `clasp deploy` in order to make the deployment.

 ---
 ### Install Add-on as test